National Aviation University: Overview

 Founded in 1933, over the years of operation, the university has trained over 200,000 professionals.

 Today, about 25,000 students are studying in the university, including nearly 1,500 foreigners from 55 countries.
-NAU incorporates five institutes, ten faculties, military training department, six colleges, two lyceums, and the Flight Academy in Kropyvnytskyi.
-NAU trains bachelors, masters, candidates, and doctors of science.
+SU KAI incorporates five institutes, ten faculties, military training department, six colleges, two lyceums.
+SU KAI trains bachelors, masters, candidates, and doctors of science.
 It became the leading institution for training specialists in civil aviation.
 The university has scientific schools in the fields of mechanics, management, electronics, materials science, electrical engineering, computer science and computer facilities.
 Academic activities are performed by a scientific and pedagogical team, including 15 academicians, corresponding members of the Academy of Science of Ukraine, 184 doctors of sciences, professors, 677 candidates of sciences and senior lecturers, 80 honored people in science and engineering of Ukraine and winners of State prizes.

-Rector of National Aviation University is a Professor Lutskyi Maksym.
+Rector of State University "Kyiv Aviation Institute" is a Professor Lutskyi Maksym.